qlik-bots/QlikBotNode/README.md

 # QlikBotNode
 - QlikBotNode is a server build in nodejs, expressjs and MySql that connects to chat and media platforms like Telegram, Skype, MS Teams, Cortana, Slack, Google Assistant and Amazon Alexa.
 - It connects to MySql and stores the users for a mass messaging at any time
-- Commands, are case sensitive
+- Commands are case sensitive

 # Getting started